 It is a place that attracts ambitious young people from throughout the south.
 For those who left for the cities in the north and are looking to return, most are not returning to the small towns in Georgia — or Mississippi, South Carolina or Alabama — that they left.

 They are choosing Atlanta, where a diverse community and a relatively progressive political atmosphere prevails.

 “There is an in-migration to Atlanta from throughout the Southeast,” said David Zanaty, the head of institutional strategy at Mynd.
-The city also draws people from cities in the north and west, such as New York and San Francisco, where housing costs are much higher.
+“We have a lot of real estate refugees who are coming here and loving our cost of living.”